primer/react/contributing.md

 > **⚠️ If you use this pattern, passing the component to `withSystemProps()` should throw an error because system-components has an issue (_TODO: ref_) with calling the underlying component render function twice.**

-Note that with the above pattern, you can control whether users may pass additional `className` props to your component.
-If you want to allow this, it should be listed in `propTypes` and combined with your own classnames with the [classnames] package:
+With the above pattern, it's possible to control whether users may pass additional class names to your component.
+If you want to allow this, the `className` prop should be listed in `propTypes` and combined with your own classes using the [classnames] function:

 ```jsx
 import classnames from 'classnames'